 Support at Every Stage

-Our pre-college programs maintain a student-to-staff ratio of at least 10:1 for plenty of support and individual attention.
+CET high school programs maintain a student-to-staff ratio of at least 10:1 for plenty of support and individual attention.
 Each program is staffed differently depending on the location, but here are a few student-facing roles you might interact with throughout the study abroad process at CET.

 The marketing and outreach manager is your main point of contact prior to starting an application and can help you—and your parents/guardians—determine which program is the best fit.
 They also manage relationships between CET’s High School & Pre-College division and all schools, teachers, student associations, mentor organizations, etc., and represent CET at study abroad fairs and other school visits.